osrf/vrx-docker/phase3_pr_test.md

 If it works post something like

 ```
 The yaml config files evaluate as "compliant" and the docker image is accessible.
-The submission appears to be sufficient.
+The submission appears to be sufficient to be evaluated in the simulator.

-The next step is to actually start executing your soluiton (the docker container) with the configured setup and the VRX tasks and runs.
+The next step is to begin executing your solution (the docker container) with the configured setup and the VRX simulated tasks and runs.
 This will take a few days.

+No additional changes to the docker image should be made (deadline was November 22, 23:59 PST).
-If there are any last minute changes, please submit a new PR before 2019, November 23, 23:59 PST.
+The last time to submission files is November 23, 23:59 PST.

+Congratulations!

 ```

 Approve and merge.